Zzh-tju/CIoU/README.md

 <img src="CIoU.png" width="800px"/>

-## Complete-IoU Loss and Cluster-NMS for improving Object Detection and Instance Segmentation.
+## Complete-IoU Loss and Cluster-NMS for Improving Object Detection and Instance Segmentation.

 ### This repo is based on YOLACT++.